All Episodes

 Well, it leaves behind an organization of people who are all willing to lie in these ways.

-And I mean, this selection.
+And I mean, this.

-That is directional selection being being, you know, brought in from some unseen force, and then you see institutions change.
+That is directional selection being brought in from some unseen force.

 You see the military change because those who resisted the mandates are out.

-You see medicine change because those who resist the insanity that men can become women and women can become men, and COVID vaccines are safe and effective.
+You see medicine change because those who resist the insanity that men can become women and women can become men and COVID vaccines are safe and effective.

 Those who resist are out.